Limulo/website-restyle2016/_posts/2017-07-19-scumm-boxes-walk-matrix.md

 * the `box`command;
 * the `matrix` command

-TODO: video
+{% comment %} TODO: video {% endcomment %}

-Let's examine them in depth
+Let's examine them in depth.

 Pay attention, this is a SCUMM version 5 game and these information may be different for different games.<br/><br/>In addition to that I should mention that these data (walk matrix in particular) can change during the game so, if are using this commands yourself you could get different results.<br/><br/>See the **[d]** reference for more details
 {: class="note"}

 ## Box command

-The `box` command shows a schematic report about the current room boxes, let's try to send it at the debugger prompt and see what happens:
+The `box` command shows a schematic report about the current room boxes, let's try to insert it at the debugger prompt and see what happens:

 ![tikal boxes]( {{ site.baseurl }}/assets/images/scumm/console-01.png)

-The 12 rows of text output, one for each of the boxes, shows information about their geometry and more.
-Let's put aside for the moment the row/box number `0` (it is used as a sort of walk-matrix header and doesn't contain useful information really), and take a look at each row; here we see numerical values corresponding to
+The 12 rows of text output, one for each of the boxes, show information about their geometry and more.
+Let's put aside for the moment the row/box number `0` (it is used as a sort of walk-matrix header and doesn't contain useful information really), and take a look at the other rows; here we see numerical values corresponding to

 | Upper Left Coords | Lower Left Coords | Upper Right Coords | Lower Right Coords | Mask | Flags | Scale |

-Let's omit the last three values for now, they represents `mask`, `flags` and `scale` values we will cover in details in future posts.
+Let's omit the last three values for now, they represent `mask`, `flags` and `scale` values we will cover in details in future posts.
 Now let's concentrate to the first 4 pairs of coordinates.

 ![example box]( {{site.baseurl}}/assets/images/scumm/box-new.png){: align="right" width="50%"}

 Each of these pair represents one of the 4 box vertices, expressed in _pixels_.
-In order we have the upper left vertex first and then the lower left one and so on with the upper and lower right.
+In order we have the upper left vertex first and then the lower left one and so on with the upper and lower right vertices.

-Tracing vertexes and lines on the room background image we obtain a visual representation of the walable area, very useful for our study.
+Tracing vertices and lines on the room background image we obtain a visual representation of the walkable area, very useful for our study.

 ![tikal boxes]({{site.baseurl}}/assets/images/scumm/tikal-boxes-02.png)